 Mark was co-founder of Washington Counsel, P.C., a Washington DC-based law and legislative advisory firm that merged into EY and now operates as Washington Council EY.

 Mark plays an active role in the World Economic Forum (WEF), serving as a member of its International Business Council and as a Global Agenda Trustee for Economic Growth and Social Inclusion.
 He co-chairs the Russia Foreign Investment Advisory Council (FIAC) with Prime Minister Dmitry Medvedev, and serves as Chairman of the International Business Leaders Advisory Council (IBLAC) to the Mayor of Shanghai.
 Mark is a member of President Trump’s Strategic Policy Forum, providing input on how government policy impacts economic growth, job creation, and productivity.
-He is an Executive Committee member of the Washington DC-based, US Business Roundtable and chairs its Tax and Fiscal Policy Committee.
+He is a Board of Directors member of the Washington DC-based, US Business Roundtable and chairs its Tax and Fiscal Policy Committee.
 He is also a member of the International Advisory Board of British-American Business, is a member of the International Integrated Reporting Council (IIRC), and is on the Board of Advisors for the American Council for Capital Formation.
 Mark is a frequent speaker at WEF and other international events, including the St. Petersburg International Economic Forum in Russia.